 - Is my dog or cat covered if injured in an accident?

-Understanding the coverages of your auto insurance policy can help you determine appropriate coverage and proper limits and deductibles.
-The coverage terms in a policy can be ambiguous and coverage can change by endorsement.
+Having a good grasp of your policy helps when choosing which coverages you need and the correct deductibles and limits.
+The terms used in a policy can be confusing and coverage can change by endorsement.

 Medical payments and PIP coverage

 Med pay and PIP coverage reimburse you for immediate expenses like dental work, EMT expenses, ambulance fees, nursing services and hospital visits.
 They are utilized in addition to your health insurance plan or if you lack health insurance entirely.
 They cover not only the driver but also the vehicle occupants and also covers if you are hit as a while walking down the street.
 Personal injury protection coverage is not universally available but it provides additional coverages not offered by medical payments coverage